The interrelation of the special double confluent Heun equation and the equation of RSJ model of Josephson junction revisited: Operator

+Here the symbols $\llll,\mu, \omega$ denote the constant parameters which are, for now, considered arbitrary except for the claim of fulfillment of the non-degeneracy conditions $\mu\not=0\not=\omega$.
+The mark $\lfloor_{z\leftleftharpoons{}z^{-1} } $ indicates the operation of replacement of the variable in the expression situated to the right of it.
+The function $\opC[\somEE](z)$ is obviously holomorphic in the correspondingly transformed domain, provided the latter does not contain zero.

-and which is also holomorphic everywhere except zero.
-In \eqref{eq:010}, the symbols $\llll,\mu, \omega$ denote the constant parameters complying the restrictions $\mu\not=0\not=\omega$ but otherwise arbitrary.
-It is natural to choose the domain $\mathbf{\Omega}$ of $\opC$ to be some set (say, a linear space) of functions which is invariant with respect to its action.
-This assumption requires, obviously, of the domain $\Omega$ of the members of $\mathbf{\Omega}$ to be invariant with respect to the map $\famC: z\mapsto z^{-1}$, or, at least, to have a nonempty intersection with the image $\famC\,\Omega$ produced by the latter map.
-The punctured complex plane $\mathbb{C}^*= \mathbb{C}\backSlash 0$ is an example of such a domain and, for the sake of definiteness, we shall utilize it, provisionally, in the role of $\Omega$.
-Then, after some work, we shall be able to specify a more appropriate $\Omega$ realization.
+It is natural to adopt as the domain $\mathbf{\Omega}$ of the operator $\opC$ some set (say, a linear space) of functions which is preserved under its action.
+This assumption requires of the domain $\Theta$ of the members of $\mathbf{\Omega}$ to be invariant with respect to the map $\famC: z\mapsto z^{-1}$ or, at least, to produce a nonempty intersection $\famC\,\Theta \cap \Theta\not=\emptyset$.
+The punctured complex plane $\mathbb{C}^*= \mathbb{C}\backSlash 0$ is an example of such a domain.
+For the sake of definiteness, we shall utilize it, provisionally, in the role of $\Theta$.
+This turns out to be not the best solution but later on we shall become able to specify a more appropriate $\Theta$ realization.

-The following statement holds true: \begin{lemma} The equality
+The following statement holds true. \begin{lemma} The squared (composed with itself) transformation $\opC$ preserves its argument, i.e.\